Is Set Theory the Root of all Mathematics?

 However, there are problems with this within Non-Natural set theory, one problem being that, in Non-Natural set theory, since everything is a set, this supremum must be a set, yet it has been defined without any reference to what its elements might be.
 This is a problem for Non-Natural set theory; since there are infinitely many such supremum sets, we now have infinitely many sets for which there is no way of determining what the elements of such supremum sets are.

 With such a Non-Natural set theory it can be seen that, for example, the number Pi arises not as a set defined by direct reference to the properties of its elements, but by a definition that refers to infintely many sets that are deemed to represent ever-decreasing rational numbers.
 But how does a real world mathematician refer to the number Pi?
-By a definition that refers to ever-decreasing rational numbers, without any need to refer to complex infinite sets.
+By a definition that refers to ever-decreasing rational numbers, in terms of the limit value of all finite sums of such rationals, without any need to refer to complex infinite sets.

 So, despite the persistent claim that Non-Natural set theory encompasses all of mathematics, in fact it doesn’t add anything of any use to the mathematics that is used in real world science and technology.
 But the unrelenting contention continues that Non-Natural set theory is the foundation for all mathematics for all time, that it is indispensable to the foundations of mathematics.
 All that has happened is that Non-Natural set theory attached its definitions onto the definitions that were already defined for ordinary real world mathematics.
 There’s nothing there to indicate that Non-Natural set theory has some extra essential basis of mathematics that ordinary real world mathematics doesn’t have.
 As the mathematician William Thurston (1946-2012) remarked: (Footnote: William Thurston, quoted in article, ‘The Death of Proof ’, by John Horgan, Scientific American, October 1993.)